 The yarn package manager is used to update third party libraries.
-The configuration lives in scripts/yarn and there is a wrapper script scripts/yarn-update to upgrade the libraries, build them and copy to correct locations in weblate/static.
-It also runs pre-commit to format the code, see Weblate source code for instructions to set it up.
+The configuration lives in scripts/yarn and there is a wrapper script scripts/yarn-update to upgrade the libraries, build them and copy to correct locations in weblate/static/vendor, where all third partly frontend code is located.